Constance Mabel Winchell: Columbia and later career

 In the autumn of 1925, Winchell returned to the United States to accept a job at the Columbia University Library.
 Upon the publication of her master's thesis “Locating Books for Interlibrary Loan” in 1930, Winchell was made responsible for Columbia's interlibrary loans.
 Three years later, in 1933, Winchell became the assistant reference librarian.
 In 1941, Winchell was promoted to the head of reference.
 Winchell continued to serve as Columbia's head reference librarian until her retirement on June 30, 1962.

 In 1960 Winchell was the second person to receive the Isadore Gilbert Mudge Citation for Distinguished Contributions to Reference Librarianship.
-The award was presented by the American Library Association's Reference Service Division.
+The award was presented by the American Library Association Reference Service Division.
 This accolade was bestowed upon Winchell as a result of her work developing Columbia's reference collection and for her 1930 thesis book “Locating Books for Interlibrary Loan.”

 Winchell contributed to the library profession in other ways.
 She taught library science classes while working at Columbia.
 She was an active member of the American Library Association for many years, eventually obtaining membership on the organization's council; and she wrote semi-annual articles for College & Research Libraries, the first of which appeared in 1951.